What Is Machine Vision? Systems, Cameras & Computer Vision ML

 In assembly processes, machine vision systems:

-• Ensure the correct positioning of components and labels, reducing the risk of errors.
+• Guarantee the correct positioning of components and labels, reducing the risk of errors.

 • Use customized software to identify and categorize multiple objects within a single image, streamlining complex assembly tasks.